seirios/BBPTopologySSCX/WORK.md

 ## New experiments

-+ [JasonPSmith] For each neuron we can compute the number of simplices for which that is a sink/source, we can then look at the distribution of sink/source neurons by type.
++ [JasonPSmith] For each neuron G we can compute the number of simplices for which G is a sink/source, we can then look at the distribution of sink/source neurons by type.